-One of the cooler activites to hit Austin in the last few years, if you haven't experienced Top Golf it's whacky good time.
-A three story driving range with state of the art ball tracking equipment, solid kitchen and your own server brining drinks.
-We didn't realize swinging clubs could be this fun.
-Check out the pictures on the Top Golf Austin City Guide Profile.
+One of the hipper activites to hit Austin in the last few years, Top Golf offers a whacky way to spend an afternoon or evening.
+Featuring a three story driving range with state of the art ball tracking equipment, a respectable menu, and your own server bringing drinks, we didn't realize swinging clubs could be this fun.

 18. Walk, Jog, or Ride the Boardwalk on Lady Bird Lake

-It wasn't until last year that the finished the boardwalk on Lady Bird Lake that allowed for a 10.2 mile loop along the water in downtown Austin.
-We still loving getting our bikes out there when the weather is right.
-Take a look at some of the refreshing views you'll get on Lady Bird Lake Hike and Bike Trail in Austin.
+It wasn't until they finished the boardwalk on Lady Bird Lake that you could circle the entire trail without a few treks on the road.
+Now there's a full 10.2 mile loop along the water in downtown Austin.
+We love getting our bikes out there when the weather is right.

 19. Go for Hike Along the Barton Creek Greenbelt

-Starting at Barton Springs Pool, the Barton Creek Greenbelt is one of Austin's best treasures with areas known as the Flats known to host large gathers complete with drum circles, Twin Falls offering easy access to a great pair of falls, and Sculpture Falls being a short hike past Twin for a little more solitude.
-There's also great rock climbing, mountain biking, hiking, and other outdoor activities that appeal to a wide array of people and families.
-It's best when the water if flowing (even low flow is fin2) and you can check out a flow guage at Loop 360 bridge here.
+Starting at Barton Springs Pool, the Barton Creek Greenbelt is one of Austin's best treasures with areas known as the Flats, Twin Falls, and Sculpture Falls.
+The Flats is known to host large gathers complete with drum circles.
+Twin Falls offers one of the better water falls, and Sculpture Falls is known for a little solitude.
+There's also great rock climbing, mountain biking, hiking, and other outdoor activities that appeal to a wide array of outdoorsy types.
+It's best when the water if flowing, even if it's low just 15 - 20 cfs.
+You can check out a flow guage at Loop 360 bridge here.

 20. Enjoy a Lunch or Dinner Cruise on Lady Bird Lake

-21. Go Skydiving Inside at Ifly in North Austin
+21. Go Full Yuppie at the Domain in North Austin

 22. Get Crafty with an Austin Brewery Tour

-Austin is quickly becoming the biggest micro brewery town in Texas.
-That's mostly because we're the loaded with hipsters with beards and refined pallets.
-With several distilleries in the outskirts of West Austin and several brewaries on the east side, tours from Austin brewary Tours offer a nice combination of seeing Austin, learning about the beer brewing process, and a usually a pleasant pre dinner buzz.
-Check out Austin Brewery Tours here for more info.
+Austin is quickly becoming a fine destination for micro breweries.
+With several distilleries in the outskirts of West Austin and new breweries on the east side, a tour from Austin Brewery Tours offer a nice combination of seeing Austin and learning about the beer brewing process.

 23. Dive Into an Aquifer Fed Pool at Barton Springs Pool